Lakewood Communications

 Installation Part-1 (Install XWALLFilter)

 Note: This procedure should be completed on your server running Microsoft Exchange.
-In sites with a single Exchange Server or Small Business Server, XWall and XWALLFilter may be run on the same server if desired.
+In sites with a SINGLE Exchange Server (such as Small Business Server 2003), XWall and XWALLFilter may be run on the same server if desired.

-Note: No server re-start is required for installation; however some Exchange configurations may require that the Exchange Information Store service be re-started before XWALLFilter will function properly.
+Note: Previous versions of XWALLFilter are automatically upgraded.
+No server re-start is required for installation however some Exchange configurations may require that the Exchange Information Store service be re-started before XWALLFilter will function properly.
 If a service re-start is needed, you will be notified by the installer and you can perform this manually when appropriate for your site.

 Note:

 This procedure should be completed on the server running XWall.
-If you’re running XWall and XWALLFilter on the same server this is fully supported in single Exchange Server environments.
+Running XWall and XWALLFilter on the same server is supported only in single Exchange Server environments.

-1. Verify XWall is version 3.42 or above by running the XWall administration utility (mbadmin.exe) and clicking HELP->ABOUT.
-If you’re running an older version, please upgrade before continuing by downloading XWALL.ZIP from DataEnter (http://www.dataenter.co.at/download.htm), stopping the XWall service, overwriting MBSERVER.EXE and MBADMIN.EXE in your C:\XWALL directory and re-starting XWall.
+1. Verify XWall is version 3.53 or above by running the XWall administration utility (mbadmin.exe) and clicking HELP->ABOUT.
+If you are running an older version, please upgrade before continuing by downloading XWall from DataEnter (http://www.dataenter.co.at/download.asp) and running the installer.
+During an upgrade, all XWall settings are preserved.

 3. Enter the XWall Admin utility, Select Help->Licenses->XWALLFilter.
 If you already have an XWALLFilter license key (string beginning with ‘D’ and ending with ‘W’, example: “Duj+0YBiANp/oOVrUWERBEhK0iEsiPsgJBUOsGgapKAHnHtPhuUAxNwfdW”), paste it into the field LICENSE.
 If you have an XWALLFilter serial number (string with dashes, example: “F0D2F21E-CCB0-11D0-A316-00AA00688B10”, click the ACTIVATE link.
 The activation web site will issue you a license key to paste into the field LICENSE.